 We install a range of garage epoxy flooring systems including 100% solids epoxy, flake broadcast systems, and polyaspartic topcoats for enhanced durability and UV stability.
 Each system is selected based on your garage usage, concrete condition, and performance requirements to ensure long-term reliability and minimal maintenance.

-✔ 20+ Years of Experience
+✔ 20+ Years of Epoxy Flooring Experience

 ✔ Industrial-Grade Surface Preparation

-✔ Moisture Mitigation & Vapour Barrier Systems
+✔ Moisture Testing & Mitigation Systems

-✔ Built for Toronto's Climate
+✔ Built for Local Climate Conditions

-✔ Durable, Long-Lasting Garage Flooring
+✔ Durable, Long-Lasting Element-Resistant Flooring

 We’ll contact you within 24 hours to review your project and next steps.